WARNING: Aboriginal and Torres Strait Islander readers are advised that the following article contains names and descriptions of people who have died.

 The 37-year-old had been arrested for alleged shoplifting, and the ABC reports she died withdrawing from drugs.

-Her family will wait at least three months for a definitive cause of death, even though inmates reported hearing her screaming for help.
+Four months on, her family is still waiting for a definitive cause of death, even though inmates reported hearing her screaming for help.

 Veronica loved art, poetry and talking about her Indigenous culture.